7 Day Meal Plan for Pancreatitis: Best Foods to Eat and Avoid

 • Quinoa and roasted vegetable salad with feta cheese (1 cup of cooked quinoa, 1 cup of roasted vegetables, 1 tbsp of feta cheese)

-• Arugula salad with grilled chicken, pear slices, and a honey mustard dressing (2 cups of arugula, 3 oz of grilled chicken, 1/4 cup of pear slices, 1 tbsp of honey mustard dressing)
+• Arugula salad with grilled chicken, pear slices, with balsamic vinegar with olive oil (2 cups of arugula, 3 oz of grilled chicken, 1/4 cup of pear slices, 1 tbsp of olive oil)

 • Cottage cheese with sliced peaches (1/2 cup of cottage cheese, 1/4 cup of sliced peaches)